Gibson Square: Gardens

 Originally, the central gardens were surrounded by railings with locked gates, open only to resident key-holders.
 In the 1930s, the residents handed over the run down gardens to Islington Council.
 During the Second World War the gardens were dug up for air-raid shelters but, post-war, they were restored and replanted.
 The Council now maintains them with the assistance of local volunteers.
 The gardens have a number of mature elm trees, some of the only ones left in the borough.
 The site is important for its geological interest, having Islington Terrace Gravels in flower beds.

-In 1963, when London Transport was building the new Victoria line of the London Underground, Gibson Square gardens were earmarked for a ventilation shaft, with a 50 ft high ventilation tower clad in exposed aggregrate concrete panels.
+In 1963, when London Transport was building the new Victoria line of the London Underground, Gibson Square gardens were earmarked for a ventilation shaft, with a 50 ft high ventilation tower clad in exposed aggregate concrete panels.
 The new, articulate, and well-organised owner-occupiers formed a society to fight the proposal, and after a lengthy campaign and with the support of Sir Basil Spence and Sir William Holford amongst others, the design was modified until the current solution was accepted.
 This is a neoclassical brick structure, with a pedimented temple front with niches and a dome-like mesh roof.
 It was designed by Raymond Erith, with Quinlan Terry.
 London Transport also restored the gardens, repaved the paths with York stone slabs, and replaced the chicken wire fencing with metal railings.